 Harry Keen Rank Nutrition Lecture

 The lecture is specifically focused on nutrition and is awarded to an individual conducting lab-based or clinical research in this area.
-Their innovative work will have led to, or have the potential to lead to, improvements in the health, care or wellbeing of people living with or affected by diabetes.
+Their innovative work has led, or has the potential to lead, to improvements in the health, care or wellbeing of people living with or affected by diabetes.

 This lecture is kindly funded by the Rank Prize Funds in memory of Professor Harry Keen who sadly passed away in 2013.
 Professor Keen, who sat on the Rank Prize Funds Committee for over 22 years, was a physician and epidemiologist who did much to shape the modern understanding of diabetes and its treatment.